AliceWonderMiscreations/CommonJS/README.md

 With third party CDNs it is always a *possibility* they may in the future.

-You will need to makes sure `https://code.jquery.com/` is in your Content Security Policy white list for scripts if you use Content Security Policy.
+You will need to make sure `https://code.jquery.com/` is in your Content Security Policy white list for scripts if you use Content Security Policy.

+I highly recommend doing this.
+Their CDN is fast and fully supports the integrity tag that `JavaScriptResource` implementations will create.
+However it is *very bad form* to automatically default to a third party web resource, so the system administrator must ‘opt in’ by running the provided script.

+Note that you must re-run the script on update or the newer versions of jQuery will not be configured to use the jQuery CDN.